(Courtesy of Minard Coons)

 Ken Griffis' reference book on the Sons of the Pioneers, Hear My Song: The Story of the Celebrated Sons of the Pioneers, mentions: that Dorsey was the one who suggested the name change from Curtis Wain (not Wayne) Gates to Ken Curtis; and he joined the Sons of the Pioneers singing group in 1949 and was with them through 1953 (and he continued to record with the SOP through 1957).

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Ken Curtis: http://us.imdb.com/name/nm0193411/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Ken Curtis: https://www.imdb.com/name/nm0193411/

 Teresa Murray has a Ken Curtis Appreciation website with a bio and photos.
 And there's photos and info on the memorial statue of Ken/Festus in Clovis, California which was crafted by local artist Sam Hutchings: http://www.eviltwin.velvetsofa.com/Curtis/main.html

-The BMI Music site has a listing of some of the BMI licensed songs composed by Curtis.
-Go the BMI homepage at: http://repertoire.bmi.com/startpage.asp.
-In the upper right corner, select Songwriter/Composer and in the box below, enter Curtis Ken.
+The BMI Music site has a listing of BMI licensed songs composed by Curtis.
+Go the BMI homepage at: https://repertoire.bmi.com/.
+In the Search box, select Writer / Composer and enter Ken Curtis.

-The Official website for James Arness of movie and GUNSMOKE fame is at: http://www.jamesarness.com/index.htm
+The official website for James Arness of movie and GUNSMOKE fame is at: http://www.jamesarness.com/

-R. J. 'Bob' Marks II has a nice site on TV's GUNSMOKE: http://gunsmokenet.com/
+R. J. 'Bob' Marks II has a website on TV's GUNSMOKE: http://gunsmokenet.com/